mad24x/Module_5_1_ARN/README.txt

 	Drivers over the age of 25, accompanied by friends, and who visit bars more than three times a month are more likely to accept bar coupons.
 	Drivers under the age of 25 or those with children as passengers are less likely to accept bar coupons.
 	Factors such as the legal drinking age (21) could significantly impact coupon acceptance rates.
+	Unemployed customers are also more likely to accept a coupon

 Behavioral Patterns: